-1 side of the work.

-In the case of the Columbia program, that is not the case.
-There is no infrastructure required to build that program, and that is what we are all trying to figure out what the right path ahead to do that is.

-6 So the fast attack submarines -- basically the 7 infrastructure is in place for the existing model of fast attack submarines.
-The infrastructure we need to build the 8 9 Virginia payload module with the processes we use today -in fact, I invite you all to get up to Electric Boat and 10 11 take a look at the process of building these quad packs for 12 the Columbia, a very, very different process than what was 13 used in the past.
-And there is a very similar concept that we have developed for the Virginia payload module to put 14 those four vertical missile tubes in.
-15
+- 1 side of the work. - In the case of the Columbia program, that is not the - 3 case.
+There is no infrastructure required to build that - 4 program, and that is what we are all trying to figure out - 5 what the right path ahead to do that is. - 6 So the fast attack submarines -- basically the - 7 infrastructure is in place for the existing model of fast - 8 attack submarines.
+The infrastructure we need to build the - 9 Virginia payload module with the processes we use today -- - 10 in fact, I invite you all to get up to Electric Boat and - 11 take a look at the process of building these quad packs for - 12 the Columbia, a very, very different process than what was - 13 used in the past.
+And there is a very similar concept that - 14 we have developed for the Virginia payload module to put - 15 those four vertical missile tubes in. - But outside of Columbia, I agree with you, Senator, - 17 that basically the physical resources at the shipyards that - 18 we need to continue is -- - 19 Senator King: Do you agree then that the challenge is - 20 in workforce? - 21 Mr. Casey: Yes.
+I mean, I think even though we are - 22 fairly stable at Bath right now, when we complete the DDG- - 23 1000 class, which will be in 2019, we have a significant - 24 dropoff.
+But in parallel with that there is somewhat of a - 25 bifurcation in the longevity of the people in the yard.
+So

-But outside of Columbia, I agree with you, Senator, that basically the physical resources at the shipyards that we need to continue is -- there is a lot of entry level or newer people less than 10 years, and a lot of people who have been there more than 30 years.
-So as the more senior people retire, we have to hire and replace them.
+- 1 there is a lot of entry level or newer people less than 10 - 2 years, and a lot of people who have been there more than 30 - 3 years.
+So as the more senior people retire, we have to hire - 4 and replace them.
 Absolutely.
-So that can always be a challenge, and when we hire new people to replace more senior people, we need to get them through a training process.

-Senator King: Do you agree then that the challenge is in workforce?

-21 Mr. Casey: Yes.
-I mean, I think even though we are 22 fairly stable at Bath right now, when we complete the DDG-23 1000 class, which will be in 2019, we have a significant 24 dropoff.
-But in parallel with that there is somewhat of a 25 bifurcation in the longevity of the people in the yard.
-So

-8 Mr. Paxton: Senator King, I would say industry-wide, 9 the single biggest challenge is going to be workforce 10 development.
-CBO estimates over the next 5 to 10 years the 11 seven yards building naval assets will have to increase the 12 workforce by 40 percent.
+So that can always be a - 5 challenge, and when we hire new people to replace more - 6 senior people, we need to get them through a training - 7 process. - 8 Mr. Paxton: Senator King, I would say industry-wide, - 9 the single biggest challenge is going to be workforce - 10 development.
+CBO estimates over the next 5 to 10 years the - 11 seven yards building naval assets will have to increase the - 12 workforce by 40 percent.
 That is a real number.
-And so 13 that takes a real concerted effort.

-I agree, Senator Kaine, with your legislation.
-We supported that as a trade association.
-We really do need this technical education to be thought of as a 4-year degree just as well.

-The last thing I would say on that, sir, is we have a 18 19 lot of veterans that do not know enough about our industry.
-20 And so what we have tried to do as a trade association is a 21 concept called the Military to Maritime.
-We held an event 22 down in Norfolk where the Virginia Governor came down, and we have done this now in Houston and Jacksonville and New 23 24 Orleans.
-What we are trying to do is raise the awareness of 25 the veterans for the shipbuilding industry, obviously.
-That is what I care about.
-But it is also ship operators.
-It is folks working on all sorts of craft that ply our waterway systems.
-So we want to get our veterans in there.
-They are highly skilled and highly trained, and they can help in the industry.
+And so - 13 that takes a real concerted effort. - I agree, Senator Kaine, with your legislation.
+We - 15 supported that as a trade association.
+We really do need - 16 this technical education to be thought of as a 4-year degree - 17 just as well. - 18 The last thing I would say on that, sir, is we have a - 19 lot of veterans that do not know enough about our industry. - 20 And so what we have tried to do as a trade association is a - 21 concept called the Military to Maritime.
+We held an event - down in Norfolk where the Virginia Governor came down, and - 23 we have done this now in Houston and Jacksonville and New - 24 Orleans.
+What we are trying to do is raise the awareness of - 25 the veterans for the shipbuilding industry, obviously.
+That